A blog about (hidden) Amsterdam

 When I moved to Amsterdam, I’d already spent six years biking around New York, a city known for its wild traffic.
 Biking was the one thing in my whole move that I was confident about.
 I soon found out that the tiny push I gave myself to start when the light turned green might as well have been a perpendicular swerve into the next lane.
 My bike tire caught on a tram line and spilled me in front of speeding cars and turning bikes.
 Later, I saw what I could’ve sworn was a turning green – and turned directly into oncoming traffic.
 I love biking now, but I definitely owe my life to quick-thinking Amsterdammers.

 So, why are there so many blogs saying you should?
 Well, some posts are from companies that do bike tours or rent bikes.
 There are, however, some reasons totally unrelated to sales.
 Public transit is great here, but there are some cool places that are a 15-minute walk from the nearest stop.
 It’s also true that you need to bike in order to truly see life as an Amsterdammer.
-Everyone at Badass Tours comes from places with not enough bike infrastructure, so we understand why it would be tempting to try to show tourists what they’re missing back at home.
+Almost everyone at Badass Tours comes from places with not enough bike infrastructure, so we understand why it would be tempting to try to show tourists what they’re missing back at home.

 For a peaceful and enjoyable Amsterdam visit, however, you’re better off sticking to public transit.
 And instead of joining one of those bike tours, why not join us on one of our walking tours?